Fostering Health Wellness: Disease Prevention in the United States

 Conclusion

-Our ability to thrive—physically, mentally, and as a society—is central to our identity.
-Staying strong and steering clear of illness shapes our future, keeps us connected, and moves us forward.
-Now is the moment to unite, commit to steady routines, and build something stronger than what came before.
-By doing this, we stay true to what matters most.
+Ability to thrive—physically, mentally, and as a society—sits at center of identity.
+Staying strong while steering clear of illness shapes tomorrow, keeps connections alive, and moves progress forward.
+Moment calls for unity, commitment to steady routines, and creation of something stronger than what existed before.
+By choosing this path, we remain true to what matters most.

 Author Bio: Pamela Harris